-With a market capitalization of $4.44 billion Olo is among smaller companies, but its more than $597.7 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $1.51 billion Olo is among smaller companies, but its more than $463.7 million in cash and positive free cash flow over the last twelve months give us confidence that Olo has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

-When considering Olo, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+Olo may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 There are a number of reasons why we think Olo is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
+For a start, its revenue growth has been strong, and analysts believe that sort of growth is sustainable for now.
 On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its customers are increasing their spending quite quickly, suggesting that they love the product.